 Concerning the existence of jet differentials, we recall Theorem 0.1 in \cite{Dem3}, see also \cite{Merker}.

 \begin{theorem} Let $X$ be a manifold of general type.
-Then there exist a couple of integers $m\gg k\gg 0$ and a (non-zero) holomorphic jet differential $\mathcal P$ of order $k$ and degree $m$ with values in the dual of an ample line bundle $A$. \end{theorem} Thus, our result \ref{t1} can be used in the context of the general type manifolds.
+Then there is a couple of integers $m\gg k\gg 0$ and a (non-zero) holomorphic invariant jet differential $\mathcal P$ of order $k$ and degree $m$ with values in the dual of an ample line bundle $A$. \end{theorem} Thus, our result \ref{t1} can be used in the context of the general type manifolds.

 As a consequence of Theorem \ref{t1}, we obtain the following analogue of Bloch's theorem.
 It does not seem to be possible to derive this result by using e.g. Ahlfors-Schwarz negative curvature arguments.
 Observe also that we cannot use a Brody-Green type argument, because the Brody reparametrization lemma is not available in our context. \begin{theorem} Let ${\mathbb C}^N/\Lambda$ be a complex torus, and let $\cY$ be a parabolic Riemann surface.
 We consider a holomorphic map which verifies the condition $(\dagger)$.
-Then the smallest analytic subset containing the closure of the image of $f$ is either the translate of a sub-torus in ${\mathbb C}^N/\Lambda$, or there exists a map $\cR: X\to W$ onto a general type subvariety of an abelian variety $W\subset A$ such that the area of the curve $\cR\circ f$ is finite. \end{theorem}
+Then the smallest analytic subset $X$ containing the closure of the image of $f$ is either the translate of a sub-torus in ${\mathbb C}^N/\Lambda$, or there exists a map $\cR: X\to W$ onto a general type subvariety of an abelian variety $W\subset A$ such that the area of the curve $\cR\circ f$ is finite. \end{theorem}

-In the second part of this paper our aim is to recast part of the work of M.~McQuillan and M. Brunella concerning the Green-Griffiths conjecture in the parabolic setting.
+In the second part of this paper our aim is to recast some of the work of M.~McQuillan and M. Brunella concerning the Green-Griffiths conjecture in the parabolic setting.
 We first recall the statement of this problem.

 \begin{conjecture}{\rm (\cite{GrG})} Let $X$ be a projective manifold of general type.
-Then there exists an algebraic subvariety $W\subset\neq X$ which contains the image of all holomorphic curves $f: \bC\to X$. \end{conjecture} It is hard to believe that this conjecture is correct for manifolds $X$ of dimension $\geq 3$.
+Then there exists an algebraic subvariety $W\subsetneq X$ which contains the image of all holomorphic curves $f: \bC\to X$. \end{conjecture} It is hard to believe that this conjecture is correct for manifolds $X$ of dimension $\geq 3$.
 On the other hand, it is very likely that this holds true for surfaces (i.e. $\dim X= 2$), on the behalf of the results available in this case.